visagenull/Spotify-Free/README.md

 This is found in Application > Storage > Cookies > ```https://open.spotify.com``` > ```sp_dc```

 Follow [this](https://github.com/fondberg/spotcast/tree/master?tab=readme-ov-file#obtaining-sp_dc-and-sp_key-cookies) guide for a similar process.

+You can disable polling via the UI like [this](https://github.com/home-assistant/home-assistant.io/issues/26198#issuecomment-1425561473) as it is not needed.

+## Notes
+The device seletor will not be available until you have interacted with the Spotify media player.